liek51/civet/README.md

 ## Overview
-Civet is a framework for developing command line analysis pipelines that execute through a batch system common on High Performance Computing (HPC) systems.
-Currently only the TORQUE resource manager is supported, but others may be supported in the future.
+Civet is a framework for developing command line analysis pipelines that execute through a batch system on High Performance Computing (HPC) systems.
+Currently only the TORQUE* resource manager is supported, but others may be supported in the future.

+***Note** As of June 2018, new releases of TORQUE are no longer open-source software and are available only for purchase from Adaptive Computing.

 A Civet pipeline is defined by an XML file that describes the files operated on by the pipeline (the files can be input from the user,